libBAS/Scratching-Post/README.md

 ## Technologies Used

- - Google Cloud Vision API label detection: to determine if a photo contains a dog or cat
+ - Google Cloud Vision API label detection: to determine if a photo contains a dog or cat, get relevant hashtags
 - [Oxford-IIIT pet dataset](https://www.tensorflow.org/datasets/catalog/oxford_iiit_pet):  for testing
 - UiPath Data Scraping: to gather cat and dog puns from these websites:
 	- https://www.rover.com/blog/cat-puns/